Gardening is without question an exceedingly rewarding activity enjoyed by lots of people of all age and gender groups.

 For those who do not have an abundant supply of lemons in their garden shop-bought lemon juice still contains the acid and is just as effective.

-Alcohol is also an effective weed killer, we are not suggesting using a worthy bourbon for this task since drug stores sell adequate, cheap alcohol that is used to clean wounds.
+Alcohol is also an effective weed killer, we are not suggesting using a worthy bourbon for this task since stores sell adequate, cheap alcohol that is used to clean wounds.

 Two or three tablespoons of this medical product mixed with a quart of water produce a potent weed killer.
 Spraying this mixture when the sun is out on to the problematic weeds will affect them in just a few days.